Polynomial Bounds for the Grid-Minor Theorem: Proof of Theorem

-An alternative way of seeing that graph $\tZ$ has a spanning tree of degree at most $3$ is to observe that graph $\tZ$ is $1$-tough (that is, if we remove $q$ vertices from $\tZ$, there are at most $q$ connected components in the resulting graph, for any $q$).
-It is known that any $1$-tough graph has a spanning tree of degree at most $3$~\cite{graph-toughness}.
+An alternative way of seeing that graph $\tZ$ has a spanning tree of degree at most $3$ is to observe that graph $\tZ$ is $1$-tough (that is, if we remove $q$ vertices from $\tZ$, there are at most $q$ connected components in the resulting graph, for every $q$).
+It is known that a $1$-tough graph has a spanning tree of degree at most $3$~\cite{graph-toughness}.